 13. How many previous owners has the used van had?

 Get an auto-mechanic to check out the van

 Ideally before you get the mechanic to inspect the van, you will have headed over and looked at the vehicle yourself - but that is not totally necessary.

 If everything above checks out okay, you are ready to proceed to the next step: get an auto-mechanic to do a thorough inspection of the van.

 Here is the very detailed report I received from my mechanic when they went to inspect a van I was looking at.
-The inspection cost about €120 - it was well worth it, and I brought up some of the issues with the dealership; they got their mechanic to fix the problems before I bought the van.
+The inspection cost about €120 - it was well worth it, and I brought up some of the issues with the dealership; they got their mechanic to fix the problems before I bought the used van.

 I hope you found this list of questions and background checks useful.
-If you've done everything above and are happy you can go and pick up your van!! 🎉🎉 Seriously, how exciting is that?
+If you've done everything above and are happy you can go and pick up your used van!! 🎉🎉 Seriously, how exciting is that?

 Don't forget to subscribe to The Van Conversion Newsletter for everything you need to get started with your own van conversion.